marcus0x62/quixotic/README.md

 are [on the web page](https://marcusb.org/hacks/quixotic.html)

 # What's New
+* January-25-2025: Fixed a bug related to extension-less files.
+Documented MSRV.
 * January-17-2025: add support (enabled by default) for image scrambling.
 This works by substituting images randomly (by default, around 40% of the images in your input directory should be selected